navins7/Online-Remote-Proctoring-Plaform/README.md

 # Online-Remote-Proctoring-Plaform
--Custom real-time “Online Remote Proctoring Platform” that proctors using Computer Vision and Machine Learning Algorithms.
+- Custom real-time “Online Remote Proctoring Platform” that proctors using Computer Vision and Machine Learning Algorithms.
--Automated customizable proctoring platform that continuously verifies the identity of online test-takers, while detecting and deterring misconduct using Artificial Intelligence.
+- Automated customizable proctoring platform that continuously verifies the identity of online test-takers, while detecting and deterring misconduct using Artificial Intelligence.

 # Online Remote Proctoring